NEW BEGINNING FOR EASTER

 When I started, cutting boards were basically simple pieces of wood.

-Often offcuts from furniture production that found a second use as cutting boards.
+Often sections from furniture production that found a second use as cutting boards.

-The Frankfurter Brett was the first product that significantly rethought the cutting board.
+The Frankfurter Brett was the first product to significantly rethink the cutting board.

--> Why has no one ever organized order on the cutting board before?
+-> Why has no one ever organized order on the cutting board?

 -> Wouldn’t it be great to build cutting boards so high-quality that they accompany us humans for a lifetime?